 Types of WordPress Malware We Fix

 There are now many types of malware in addition to the traditional viruses you have already heard so much about.
-The categories are vaguely defined and often overlap or are used in combination with another type or types.
-Some are not actually WordPress malware in themselves, but are often used to find and/or exploit vulnerabilities in the site that will allow malware to be deployed.
+The categories are vaguely defined and often overlap or are used in combination with other types or types.
+Some are not actually WordPress malware in themselves but are often used to find and/or exploit vulnerabilities in the site that will allow malware to be deployed.
 AUQ will provide protection against all of them.

 The original malware, and a term that is something of a catch-all for many types of malware.
 Essentially, this is any type of infection that replicates itself once it is triggered by an event such as a visitor clicking a button on your site.

 Are very similar to viruses in that they are self-replicating, but they do not require that a specific action be taken by a site user or visitor.